 I’ve also been stressed and depressed with trying to figure out what’s going on with my dissertation and my placement, which I now can’t complete due to coronavirus.
 I know these are all just excuses for my normally chronic lack of motivation, but hey, if it works.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with a dizziness disorder or vestibular physiotherapy in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.